-Historically, the Irish were really into celebrating solar events and they built all sorts of monuments dedicated to the sun.
-For example, the Mound of Hostages is an 8000-year-old passage tomb with a central passage that was designed to illuminate for the sunrise on Halloween (and it’s springtime equivalent, February 1, which was also an important Gaelic Holiday).
+Historically, the Irish were really into celebrating solar events and they built all sorts of monuments dedicated to the movements of the sun.
+For example, the Mound of Hostages is an 8000-year-old passage tomb with a central passage that was designed to illuminate for the sunrise on Halloween (and its springtime equivalent, February 1, which was also an important Gaelic Holiday).

 Traditional Irish Hallowe’en Celebrations

 Here’s what I learned about the Irish roots of Hallowe’en from my friends in Ireland.
-I haven’t double-checked any of these facts on the internet, so this is by word of mouth alone.
+I haven’t double-checked any of these facts, so this is by word of mouth alone.

-However, none of my Irish friends had ever carved a pumpkin until that tradition was imported from America.
+Other traditions included dressing up in homemade costumes and carving Jack O’Lanterns.
+However, none of my Irish friends had ever carved a pumpkin until that tradition was imported from America in the 1990s.